-No; the web talks are free celebrations of the Wilmette Institute’s 20th anniversary.
+No; the web talks are free.
+They started in 2015 as a celebration of the Wilmette Institute’s 20th anniversary.

 How Do We Watch?

-Every web talk has a unique web link.
+Every web talk has a unique web link, which will be sent to you when you register.
 Just click on the link and it will take you to the talk.

 When should we click on the link?